 Many alternative practitioners use high-tech, scientific diagnostic tools to

 pinpoint imbalances or underlying problems in major organs.
-Through a thorough
+Those diagnostics,

-line of questioning, they determine the probable cause and work with you toward
+line of questioning, help to determine the probable cause so they can work with you toward

 You also want someone who listens and is open-minded

 and who treats you as an individual.
 What's good for Dave is not necessarily